BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 2024-01-17 19:55:19     service.name: unknown_service:dotnet
 ```

-We've got our span exported to the console, the reason all the properties are prefixed with `Activity.*` is because the `System.Diagnostics.Activity` class represents a span in .Net. .Net is unique in the OpenTelemetry ecosystem, in thaat we already had a type (`Activity`) that was being used to instrument services and produce events (Etw events to be exact), so rather than start from scratch the .Net team decided to re-use `Activity` to implement the OpenTelemetry spec.
+We've got our span exported to the console, the reason all the properties are prefixed with `Activity.*` is because the `System.Diagnostics.Activity` class represents a span in .Net. .Net is unique in the OpenTelemetry ecosystem, in that we already had a type (`Activity`) that was being used to instrument services and produce events (Etw events to be exact), so rather than start from scratch the .Net team decided to re-use `Activity` to implement the OpenTelemetry spec.
 Just for clarity `Span == Activity`.

-Most of these fields are self explanatory, but lets take a look at some of them:
+Most of these fields are self-explanatory, let's take a look at some of the others:
 - `TraceId` - Randomly generated identifier that represents the "full path" a request takes through your system.
 - `SpanId` - Randomly generated identifier that represents the current operation.
 - `DisplayName` - A friendly name for the current operation.
 - `Tags` - Additional attributes added manually, or by instrumentation libraries, to add rich context to telemetry data.
 - `Resource associated with Activity` - Attributes for the service that produced the span.

-We've got some useful information here like the status code and the duration, so lets export this to the `OpenTelemetryCollector`, which forwards the events on to `Tempo` for us.
+We've got some useful information here like the status code and the duration, so let's export this to the `OpenTelemetryCollector`, which forwards the events to `Tempo` for us.
 Replace `AddConsoleExporter` with the following snippet:

 ```csharp
 tracing.AddOtlpExporter(options =>